Best Uses: Sea kayaking, flat water, traveling, camping

 Seating

-One of the very cool and unique things about the Innova Helios is that it is made from Nitrylon material which is completely PVC-free and therefore quite environmentally friendly.
+One of the unique things about the Innova Helios is that it is made from Nitrylon material which is far more environmentally friendly than PVC – which is what most inflatable kayaks are made with.

-Innova is one of the only inflatable kayak manufacturers using Nitrylon material right now.
+Innova is one of the very few inflatable kayak manufacturers using Nitrylon material.
 Besides being environmentally friendly, it also dries super quick and is very easy to keep clean.

 Final Thoughts

 It is very lightweight and by far one of the more convenient models to take traveling.
-I would highly recommend this model for any person looking for a convenient and portable solo inflatable kayak.
+It’s a solid kayak, well made and comfortable to paddle.

 Keep in mind that the load capacity is only 220 lbs. so it may not be the best choice for a larger person.
-There is also a two person model that can hold much more weight – please see our Innova Helios II Review.
+There is also a two person model that can hold much more weight – please see our Innova Helios II Review for more info.